Textualize/rich-cli/README.md

 ## Rich Printing

-If you add the `--print` or `--p` option then Rich will treat the first argument as [console markup](https://rich.readthedocs.io/en/latest/markup.html) which allows you to insert styles with a markup similar in design to bbcode.
+If you add the `--print` or `-p` option then Rich will treat the first argument as [console markup](https://rich.readthedocs.io/en/latest/markup.html) which allows you to insert styles with a markup similar in design to bbcode.

 ```
 rich "Hello, [bold magenta]World[/]!" --print